Skip to main content

 In the public affairs profession, you will need a high level of expertise in both analysis and written communication.
 We offer several ways for you to improve your skills and demonstrate professional competency in these areas:

-• Capstone Project.
-You may undertake a rigorous, semester-long, pro bono, group consulting project for real clients in public agencies or nonprofits, culminating in a written report.
+• Capstone Project: You may undertake a rigorous, semester-long, pro bono, group consulting project for real clients in public agencies or nonprofits, culminating in a written report.

-• Professional report.
-Some students who undertake a summer internship expand on their experience by enrolling in a semester-long independent study or directed reading course, culminating in a more complete professional report that is useful to the client and others.
+• Professional Report: Some students who undertake a summer internship expand on their experience by enrolling in a semester-long independent study or directed reading course, culminating in a more complete professional report that is useful to the client and others.
 The report is intended to assist your client in decision-making and program management or evaluation.
 Consult the Program Handbook and the MPA Professional Writing Guide for more specifics.

-• Thesis.
-Writing a master’s thesis is an option that is particularly appropriate for those who plan to go on for a PhD and have some particular topical concern within the field of public affairs that can be served by broad-ranging but focused research.
+• Thesis: Writing a master’s thesis is an option that is particularly appropriate for those who plan to go on for a PhD and have some particular topical concern within the field of public affairs that can be served by broad-ranging but focused research.
 Consult the Program Handbook and the MPA Professional Writing Guide for more specifics.
-For additional information about writing a research thesis and proper format see the Thesis and Dissertation Guide, available on the Cornell Graduate School web site.
+For additional information about writing a research thesis and proper format see the Thesis and Dissertation Guide, available on the Cornell Graduate School website.